 Eastbourne, East Sussex

 Sandwiched between its noisy neighbour Brighton, and fun little sister Hastings, Eastbourne takes things at a much slower pace.
-The pebble beach stretches for four miles and it is possible to walk along most of it on a promenade – it’s a walk best enjoyed on a sunny day!
+The pebble beach stretches for four miles and it is possible to walk along most of it on a promenade.

 Eastbourne is known for its older population and it seems that the seafront caters for their tastes.
-Traditional entertainments abound all the way along.
-You can enjoy pretty flowers, cute tea rooms and the bandstand where bands still play those old standards.
+Traditional entertainments abound with flower-lined streets, cute tea rooms and a traditional bandstand.

 Extending 305m from the shore, Eastbourne Pier is a lovely way to walk above the waves.
-In the day time, the Victorian Tea Rooms serves classic cream teas for just £4.50.
-At night, a large club attracts a younger (drunker) crowd.
+In the day time, the Victorian Tea Rooms serves classic cream teas.

 London to Eastbourne by train: Victoria train station, 90 minutes.